The Circuit

 The circuit features the 90-degree bends now obligatory for street racetracks, but mixed in with long straights and some high-speed, sweeping sections towards the end of the lap.

 As the circuit is not a permanent racetrack, grip, or the lack of it, plays an important role.
 The track must first be rubbered in.
 Having plenty of mechanical grip is important in this respect so that drivers can power out of the tight, slow-speed corners.
-Engine power is also a decisive factor at Baku, especially in view of the long straight towards the end of the lap.

 - First GP2016